Cowboys News App [Android]

 jason-garrett-a-new-head-coach*Will not be focusing on Strength and Conditioning coach at this time until we can get some more feedback from physical therapist and exercise science experts.

 Again, the Cowboys were battling unforeseen factors that seem to always haunt this team.
-It seemed like players were dropping like flies from the onset and the team struggled to recover, starting 19 who weren't even thought to be good enough to be on active rosters.
+It seemed like players were dropping like flies from the onset and the team struggled to recover, starting 19 defensive lineman who weren’t even thought to be good enough to be on active rosters.

-With the upon us, it's important to ask the question, “what changes are going to be made to put us in a position to contend?”
+With the offseason upon us, it’s important to ask the question, “what changes are going to be made to put us in a position to contend?”

 For this installment we'll look at the coaches and what their future holds: